 - Airline fee credits, which are good for airline purchases except airfare.
-These are the most restrictive, and are intended for things like change fees, bag fees, and lounge passes, though you can often get airline gift cards reimbursed.
-Some like The Platinum Card® from American Express are automatic, though you have to designate one airline a year to get credit, while others like The Ritz-Carlton Rewards® Credit Card require you call in to get the credit, but don’t limit you to one specific airline.
+These are the most restrictive, and are intended for things such as change fees, bag fees and lounge passes, though you can often get airline gift cards reimbursed.
+Some like The Platinum Card® from American Express are automatic, though you have to enroll and designate one airline a year to get credit, while others like The Ritz-Carlton™ Credit Card require you call in to get the credit, but don’t limit you to one specific airline.

 - Air travel credits, which are good for airfare.
-The Citi Prestige® Card automatically reimburses any airline charge made to your card, including airfare.
+The Citi Prestige® Credit Card automatically reimburses any airline charge made to your card, including airfare.

 - Travel credits which are good for any travel purchase.
-This is the most flexible option, offered by the Chase Sapphire Reserve® which automatically reimburses $300 in travel purchases each cardmember year (so you get a fresh $300 in travel purchases on the anniversary of opening your account).
+This is the most flexible option, offered by the Chase Sapphire Reserve®, which automatically reimburses $300 in travel purchases each cardmember year (so you get a fresh $300 in travel purchases on the anniversary of opening your account).

-Most cards charge a fee to add an authorized user account.
-That lets family or friends use lounges when you’re not traveling, but some, like The Ritz-Carlton Rewards® Credit Card have no fee to add an authorized user, which is great if you have a spouse who travels a lot for work.
+Most of these cards charge a fee to add an authorized user account.
+That lets family or friends use lounges when you’re not traveling, but some, like The Ritz-Carlton™ Credit Card have no fee to add an authorized user, which is great if you have a spouse who travels a lot for work.